How to roll over your 401(k) to IRA

 2. Contact your current and new provider

-You will need to inform your current 401(k) provider that you intend to roll your funds over and may need to include some details and contact information about your new IRA provider.
+You will need to inform your current 401(k) provider that you intend to roll over your funds.
+You may need to include some details and contact information about your new IRA provider.

 Giving notice in advance will help you avoid early withdrawal charges.

-Some providers may not let you do a direct rollover, so be prepared to do a manual or indirect transfer if you have to.
+Some providers may not let you do a direct rollover, so be prepared to do an indirect transfer if you have to.

 3. Contribute as normal

-Within approximately 60 days, you should be set up with your new IRA and can continue contributing as normal.
+Within approximately 60 days, you should be set up with your new IRA with your rolled-over savings.

 Remember that your rollover didn’t count as a contribution, so you can continue contributing to your IRA up to its annual limit.